DWhiteheadCode/Tracer-Abilities/README.md

 - A timer is started that ends the ability when the `ActiveDuration` has elapsed

 While the ability is active, the user's location and rotation are updated using a `Lerp` function that takes the following parameters:
-- Start position/ rotation
+- Start position or rotation
-- End position/ rotation
+- End position or rotation
 - Time since the ability started, divided by the total duration of the ability

 When the action ends, the following events occur:
 - The player's location and rotation are set to exactly match the destination
 	- This is needed as `Tick(...)` doesn't always exactly reach the destination before the `ActiveDuration` timer ends
 - The player's health is increased to match the largest health value of any recall segment (this includes their health at the time that they started the ability)
-- The `PushRecallData` and `ClearOldRecallData` timers are started again
+- The `PushRecallData` and `ClearOldRecallData` timers are started again, and the `OnHealthChanged` callback is resubscribed
 - The recall data array is emptied
 - A data entry is immediately pushed into the array
 	- This prevents any issues that would occur if the cooldown were lower than the rate at which new entries are pushed into the queue, causing a potentially empty array